Skip to content

 Fullscreen gives the canvas the focus it deserves

-Architecture sessions and design reviews need space not a 400px panel embedded inside a task sidebar.
-Fullscreen expands the canvas to the full browser window with one click.
-Every collaborator sees the same expanded canvas whether they're in fullscreen or embedded mode.
+Architecture sessions and design reviews need space, not a 400px panel in a sidebar.
+Fullscreen expands the canvas to the full window in one click.

 Auto save means no session is ever lost